spawnfest/raml_ama_ding_dong/README.md

 ## How do I use this thing?

 The best way to learn a little about RAML is to use it to build something.
-This example will walk you through the construction of a two action API for creating and using
+This example will walk you through the construction of a two action API for creating and using short URL redirects.
+This is enough to show much of the functionality of RAML.

+Let's get started.

 ### Step 1:  Write a RAML Specification

+When using RAML we begin by describing the API we want to build in RAML syntax.
+Here's the file for our API:

 ```YAML
 #%RAML 1.0